 When someone is infested, the majority of these mites (63%) are found on the hands between the fingers and wrists and approximately 11% on the elbows.
 In women, the mites are often found burrowing beneath and around the breasts and nipples.
 In young children, the mites can be found all over the body and frequently on the legs.

-Left.
+Top/Left.
 Close-up Photo of a Scabies Burrow.
 The Large Scaly Patch at the Left is due to Scratching.
 The Scabies Mite Traveled Toward the Upper Right and Can be Seen at the End of the Burrow-Round in Appearance.
 Image Courtesy Michael Geary Public Domain.
-Middle.
+Top/Right.
 Symptoms of Scabies Infestation on Hand.
 Image Courtesy Steschke CC BY-SA 3.0.
-Right.
+Bottom.
 Common Locations of Symptoms-Marked in Red.
 Image Courtesy Steschke CC BY SA-3.0.

 There are no obvious symptoms for the first 30 days after infestation.
 However, an intense rash and itching begins to occur over many areas of the body.
 These can occur even in areas where the mites are not found.
 The itch is characteristically more severe at night and affects the trunk and limbs.
 It does not usually affect the scalp.
 Itching can become so intense that the infested individuals lose sleep and can be affected mentally.
 Blisters and pustules on the palms and soles are characteristic of scabies in infants.
 Secondary infections commonly complicate the signs of the presence of these mites and can results in crusty patches and scratched pustules.
 After about 100 days, the mite population drops off and, symptoms of the infestation begin to disappear.